shafquat-quadar/openapi-odata/README.md

 ## Configuration

-Configuration is loaded from `config.yaml` if present and can be overridden with environment variables.
+Configuration is loaded from `config.yaml`.
+Environment variables are ignored.

 Example `config.yaml`: